 The other response was the exact opposite.
 We will never stop being Jews, declared the second group, and we will never let anybody define our Judaism for us, or cause us to retreat one iota from our ideals.
 Come what may, we will carry Judaism forward on Torah terms, and we will overcome those who would seek to oppose us or those who might propose to give up.
 They were the Maccabees, and we are their heirs.

 The word “Hanukkah” means “dedication” or “rededication,” and it recalls two pivotal affirmations.
 On the physical level, it refers to the fact that on the 25th of Kislev the Maccabees confronted a shattered, ransacked sanctuary, and they immediately rededicated the building to the service of God.

 But, perhaps even more significantly, the Maccabees responded to the reality of violent attack by rededicating themselves to their Judaism.
 They resolved that their Jewish commitment would not be the same as it was before; rather it would rise to a higher level.
 Through the centuries, we have celebrated Hanukkah, despite its tragic origins, because the Maccabees showed us how to rededicate ourselves to Jewish practice, and how to spread the light of Judaism further in even the darkest night.

 Let us then resolve that in our day, in this place, we will mark Hanukkah by following in their footsteps–with a resolute rededication to enlarging our commitment to Judaism that is every bit as dynamic as that of our ancestors who showed us the way.

-Rabbi Dr. Danny Schiff is the Foundation Scholar at the Jewish Federation of Greater Pittsburgh, and the President of the Museum of Jewish Ideas.
+Danny Schiff is the Federation Scholar at the Jewish Federation of Greater Pittsburgh and divides his time between Pittsburgh and Jerusalem.